1999 Houston Astros season: Performance overview

-In addition to entrenching the club record with 56 doubles, Biggio also led the major leagues, at the time, the third Astro to headline the National League, and his club-record third time doing so.
-Previously, Biggio had led the league in 1994 and 1998.
+Biggio became the twelfth Major Leaguer and first since George Kell (Detroit Tigers) in 1950 to assemble at least 56 doubles, and first National Leaguer since Joe Medwick (1936 and 1937).
+(Note: For single seasons, in the regular season, requiring doubles ≥ 56, sorted by ascending season.)
+In addition to entrenching the club record with 56 doubles, Biggio became the third Astro to headline the National League, and his club-record third time doing so, previously in 1994 and 1998.
 The seventh occasion by an Astros hitter, those preceding Biggio included Rusty Staub (1967), César Cedeño (twice, 1971 and 1972), and Bagwell (1996).

 Also for the first time in franchise history, with Hampton (22 wins) and Lima (21), the Astros sported a 20 game-winner duo, the sixth and seventh pitchers in franchise history to win 20 in a season.
 The third in a succession of Astros hurlers who led the league the in wins over decennial intervals, Hampton joined Niekro in 1979 and Scott in 1989 (20).
 Dierker, who became the Astros' first-ever 20-game winning pitcher in 1969, ranked fifth in the league that season.

 Hampton was recognized with The Sporting News NL Pitcher of the Year Award, the third Astro to receive this honor, following Joe Niekro in 1979 and Mike Scott in 1986.
+Hampton also became the first Astros moundman to win the Players Choice Award for NL Outstanding Pitcher.

 Bagwell was awarded his third career Silver Slugger Award, extending his club record for first baseman.
 Meanwhile Hampton, who also claimed a Silver Slugger, became the first in club history to win among pitchers.
 It was the third successive campaign that Houston had boasted at least two Silver Sluggers, and fourth overall (1983).

-Closer Billy Wagner was recognized with the NL Rolaids Relief Man Award, the first Astro be named with an annual reliever award since 1992, when Doug Jones was named The Sporting News NL Fireman of the Year:
+Closer Billy Wagner led National League relivers with a 1.57 earned run average (ERA, minimum 50 innings), converted 39 saves to establish a then-club record (surpassing 36 saves converted by Doug Jones in 1992), and was recognized with the NL Rolaids Relief Man Award.
+Wagner's ERA was the then-third-lowest in Colt .45s/Astros club history (minimum 50 innings), trailing Don McMahon in 1962 (1.53) and Larry Andersen in 1989 (1.54).
+(Note: In 2019, Will Harris yielded a 1.50 ERA to break McMahon's record.)
+Wagner also fanned 124 batters, surpassing his own club record of 106 in 1997 for Houston relivers, and remaining so until 2001, when Octavio Dotel whiffed 145.
+Wagner became Houston's first hurler be named with an annual reliever award since Jones, when, also in 1992, he received The Sporting News NL Fireman of the Year honors.